bregman-arie/devops-exercises/README.md

 </b></details>

 <details>
-<summary>What build-in types Python has?
+<summary>What built-in types Python has?
 Which of them are mutable?
 How can you show that a certain data type is mutable?</summary><br><b>

 The mutable data types are: